 Poly/Viscose Blend Tartan

 The Celtic Croft offers the same 100% wool tartan, woven in Scotland, as that used in the filming of the movie Braveheart!
 A very rustic tartan, woven in natural wool and earth tones, believed to be authentic to that period.
+Shop Now.

 Custom Weave Tartan